 HISTORY

-Sevilla, as a city, however, was founded by Romans.
-After defeating Carthage for control of the Mediterranean, Romans established the city of Italica.
+Sevilla, as a city, however, was founded by the Romans.
+After defeating Carthage for control of the Mediterranean, Romans established the settlements throughout Iberia.
+Although it is likely a settlement of some type existed previously, Spanish myth says that the city we know as Sevilla today was founded by Julius Caesar.
 Italica is considered the first Roman city built outside of the Italian peninsula.
 It is the birthplace of Emperors Trajan and Hadrian.
-After the collapse of the Roman Empire, Visigoths ruled the area.

 As Islamic Sevilla fell to the forces of the Reconquista, poet Abu al-Baqa’ al-Rundi wrote beautiful verses about the inevitable collapse of all ideal states: